 The next one of my venison sausage recipes taste outstanding and the texture is perfect.

-You may also use this recipe for ground beef.
 Finish this off in a smoker with hickory wood; it really is worth it.
 You can purchase summer sausage casings at Cabela's.

 BEST VENISON SUMMER SAUSAGE RECIPE

 1 cup cold water

 2 tsp mustard seed

 2 tsp Liquid Smoke